-On May 29, the Class of 2019 gathered in the Martin Center for the first annual Senior Project Symposium to share their experiences with their peers, parents, and volunteer evaluators.
+In May 2019, the Class of 2019 gathered in the Martin Center for the first annual Senior Project Symposium to share their experiences with their peers, parents, and volunteer evaluators.
 The symposium was an opportunity for the girls to learn from each other and to further develop their presentation skills.

 "Our first Senior Project Symposium was such a success,” said Senior Project Advisor and Director of Alumnae Relations Amanda Power ’07.
 “Each of our alumnae, parent, and past parent evaluators commented on how impressed they were by the caliber of the projects and professionalism of the girls.
 We were so proud of them for being part of this inaugural event."

 - Boston College Campus School

 - Bristol Recording and Voice Studios